Please see below for links to nomination forms and criteria for the various awards presented or nominated by SASTA.

 - Participation in professional development activities in science as a facilitator and/or participant and continuous development as an effective science educator;

-- Promoting student interest in science by providing an environment that stimulates student curiosity and interest in science;
+- Promoting student engagement in science by providing an environment that stimulates student curiosity and interest in science;

-- Developing and/or using innovative instructional material or technologies and new approaches to teaching science;
+- Developing and/or using innovative instructional material or innovative approaches to teaching science;

 - Being a positive role model for other teachers of science within the school/work site.